nayeemmehedi/php-2024/README.md

 }
 ```

-undefined in PHP
+### undefined in PHP
-PHP does not have an equivalent to JavaScript's undefined.
-However, in PHP, if you try to use a variable that has not been set, you will get a notice that the variable is undefined.
-You can use the isset() function to check if a variable has been set and is not NULL.
+- PHP does not have an equivalent to JavaScript's `undefined`.
+However, in PHP, if you try to use a variable that has not been set, you will get a notice that the variable is `undefined`.
+You can use the `isset()` function to check if a variable has been set and is not `NULL`.

 Checking if a variable is set: